 Framework for Reopening Schools and Universities

-The Framework for Reopening Schools has been designed by the UNESCO, UNICEF, World Food Programme, and the World Bank, to help provide national and local authorities and policy makers a tool for planning on why, when, and how to reopen education institutions successfully.
+The Framework for Reopening Schools has been designed by UNESCO, UNICEF, World Food Programme, and the World Bank, to help provide national and local authorities and policymakers a tool for planning on why, when, and how to reopen education institutions successfully.
 In summary, the guidelines of the framework include:

-Safe Operations: Ensure conditions that reduce disease transmission, safeguard essential services and supplies and promote healthy behaviour.
-This includes access to soap and clean water for safe handwashing, procedures on when staff or students feel unwell, protocols on social distancing and good hygiene practices.
+Safe Operations: Ensure conditions that reduce disease transmission, safeguard essential services and supplies and promote healthy behavior.
+This includes access to soap and clean water for safe handwashing, procedures on when staff or students feel unwell, protocols on social distancing, and good hygiene practices.

 Compensating Learning: Focus on practices that compensate for lost instructional time, strengthen pedagogy and build on hybrid learning models such as integrating approaches in remote and distance education.
 This must include knowledge on disease transmission and prevention.